vertigo-ala/image-service/README.md

 * [images-client-plugin](https://github.com/AtlasOfLivingAustralia/images-client-plugin) - a grails plugin to provide a Javascript based viewer to be used in other applications requiring a image viewer
 * [image-tiling-agent](https://github.com/AtlasOfLivingAustralia/image-tiling-agent) - a utility to run tiling jobs for the image-service.
 This is intended to used on multiple machine as tiling is CPU intensive and best parallelised.
 * [image-loader](https://github.com/AtlasOfLivingAustralia/image-loader) - utility for bulk loading images into the image-service

+## Architecture

+* Grails web application ran in the tomcat 7 or above
+* Oracle Java 7
+* Postgres database

+## Installation

+There are ansible scripts for this applications (and other ALA tools) in the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install) project.
+The ansible playbook for the image-service is [here](https://github.com/AtlasOfLivingAustralia/ala-install/blob/master/ansible/image-service.yml)